 What to do if you are using your car for both business and personal use

-You can still deduct your insurance costs for your taxes even if you are using your car for personal use and business at the same time.
+You can still deduct your insurance costs from your taxes even if you are using your car for personal use and business at the same time.
 You just need to calculate the percentage of the time you use your car for business to determine how much you are going to file for the deductions.
 Let’s set an example, you are using your car to drop off and pick up your children from school.
 It only took 20% of your day to do that, the remaining 80% can be deducted from the yearly auto insurance costs of your taxes.

 Another example is if you are an employee.
 You are using your car mainly for personal use but your employer sometimes asks you to go on a business trip or meetings.
 The cost of insurance that you spent driving for sudden business trips is deductible.
 It also includes all the expenses like gas, parking fees, and any other auto-related expenses.
 However, if your employer already reimburses the costs of the trips, then there’s no need for deductions.